usnistgov/OSCAL/schema/json/oscal-catalog-json-docs.md

 * String [class](#class-class-object)
 * String [depends-on](#depends-on-depends-on-object)
 * A [label](#parameter-label-label-object) object : A short name for the parameter.
 The label value should be suitable for inline display in a rendered catalog.
 * An array `descriptions` containing [desc](#parameter-description-desc-object) data items : A short summary of the parameter's intended use.
+A label is optional, but should be provided unless a [select](#selection-select-object) (selection) is provided.
 * An array `constraints` containing [constraint](#constraint-constraint-object) data items : A rule describing the permissible parameter values.
 Currently, OSCAL does not standardize any formal rules language for value constraints.
 A [test](#constraint-test-test-object) option may be used to specify a formal rule that may be automatically used if recognized by an OSCAL tool.
 Further development is needed to support the declaration of a rule language and value.
 * An array `guidance` containing [guideline](#guideline-guideline-object) data items : Additional recommendations for the use of the parameter, or around what values should be provided.
 * A choice between